Nikhil010301/illumioassessment/Readme.md

 - **Log Format**: The program supports default AWS flow logs.
 Custom log formats are not supported.

-- **Log Fields**: The program expects a flow log entry to have the following structure:
+- **Log Fields**: This program expects a flow log entry to have the following structure:

 **Syntax**:
   ```plaintext